Main Content

 sim('myServiceModel')

-Once the model runs, you can analyze and visualize signals using the Simulation Data Inspector and Sequence Viewer tools.
+After the model simulates, you can analyze and visualize signals using the Simulation Data Inspector and Sequence Viewer tools.

 • To visualize the logged signals, go to the Simulation tab, and in the Review Results section, select Simulation Data Inspector.

-• To view the execution order of the functions calls, go to the Simulation tab, and in the Review Results section, select Sequence Viewer.
+• To view the execution order of the function calls, go to the Simulation tab, and in the Review Results section, select Sequence Viewer.

-You can modify the execution order of functions in the service interface in Functions Editor.
+You can modify the execution order of functions in your service interface from the Functions Editor.

 For more information, see Model Service-Oriented Communication Between Sensors.